Generative diffusion learning for parametric partial differential equations: Introduction

-Since the above loss only involves the input $a$ and not the solution (output) $u$, the physics-informed approach, in principle, does not require the knowledge of the data set $\mathcal{D}$ and hence has the key advantage of being ``data-free" by design ~\cite{PINO, patel2021physics, wang2021learning, wang2022stochastic, zhu2019physics}.
-Nevertheless, the optimization of a physics-informed loss remains challenging and consequently limits its applicability to relatively simple problems~\cite{sun2020surrogate, wang2021understanding, wang2022}.
-We emphasize that all the methods mentioned above learn an operator $\SOPA$ that is inherently deterministic since it maps a given input realization $a$ to a unique output realization $u = \SOPA(a)$.
+Since the loss only involves the input $a$ and not the solution (output) $u$, the physics-informed approach is, in principle, ``data-free'' by design ~\cite{PINO, patel2021physics, wang2021learning, wang2022stochastic, zhu2019physics}.
+Nevertheless, optimization of the physics-informed loss remains challenging and consequently limits its applicability to relatively simple problems~\cite{sun2020surrogate, wang2021understanding, wang2022}.

+Finally, we emphasize that all of the aforementioned methods learn an operator $\SOPA$ that is inherently deterministic, in the sense that a given input $a$ is always mapped to a unique output $u = \SOPA(a)$.